top of page

 Figure skating is a sport that can be enjoyed for a lifetime, but it can be confusing to learn about.
 The following is a basic overview for parents.

-The Aspire Program bridges Basic Skills and Competitive Figure Skating, answering the question “What happens after my child finishes the Basic Skills and Free Skate?”
+The Aspire Program bridges Basic Skills and Competitive Figure Skating, answering the question “What happens after my child finishes the Basic Skills and wants to be more involved in figure skating?”
 Many rinks have a bridge program.
 There are many ways to continue participation!

 Skaters can test their skills in front of a panel of USFSA (United States Figure Skating Association) judges.
 There are 4 areas for USFSA testing: Skating Skills, Singles, Pairs, and Dance.
 Clubs offer test sessions throughout the year.
 Skaters may choose to pursue testing for the following reasons: